nesliskender/reliability-humeval-summarization/README.md

 Resources for the "Reliability of human evaluation for text summarization: Lessons learned and challenges ahead" paper.

 # Data Set
-Data set will be published here soon.
+Data set will be published soon.